opencord/openolt/README.md

 Navigate to `/opt/bcm68620` and execute the command `/broadcom/dev_mgmt_attach` to access the QAX diag shell.
 Note that you will not be able to access the QAX diag shell, you need to recompile the BAL SDK with `SW_UTIL_SHELL=y` option.
-There is also a known issue where `/broadcom/dev_mgmt_attach` does not work when openolt processes restart, and this will be fixed in BAL3.2.

 ### DBA Scheduler fail to create on the OLT with errors related to Bandwidth configuration